leilamar/Travel-Planner/README.md

 4. as a user, I can specify whether a trip is completed or planned on creation
 3. as a user, I can view all my planned trips
 4. as a user, I can view all my completed trips
-5. as a user, I can move a trip from planned to completed
-6. as a user, I can view my profile
+5. as a user, I can view my profile
-7. as a user, I can update my profile with a biography
+6. as a user, I can update my profile with a biography

 ## Research Topics